Ziyad Baroud: Public image

 Baroud is a highly respected and admired figure in Lebanon, known for his accessibility and engagement with the public.
 He is known to have personally responded to citizens' emails and interacted with traffic offenders.
 Baroud took initiative by addressing traffic violations directly, standing at security checkpoints to discuss the importance of traffic laws with young speeders, and facilitating their participation in the "Kun Hadi" association to raise awareness about the dangers of reckless driving.
 His reputation extends to political leaders, with Maronite Patriarch Bechara Boutros Al-Rai describing him as "a national minister and the hope for every Lebanese person."
 Baroud also garnered support from political bloggers, particularly following his resignation, which prompted numerous favorable articles about his tenure.

 A notable incident in December 2009, popularized by a blog, relates that during a traffic jam caused by police preparations for the Beirut Marathon, Baroud exited his car and directed traffic himself, diverging from the typical behavior of high-ranking officials.

 Personal life

-Ziyad Baroud is married to Linda Karam, a fellow lawyer.
+Baroud is married to Linda Karam, a fellow lawyer.
 They have three children together: one son, Teo-Raphael, and two daughters, Elsa-Karol and Ayla-Maria.